randomwish/schoolNotes/UTC2729/briefNotes.md

 Fisher’s sharp null -> no unit in the data had a causal effect

-Matching
+**Matching**

-Conditional independence assumption -> randomisation occured only conditional on observable characteristics (expected VALUES OF y^1 AND y^0 are equal for treatment and control group for each value of X)
+**Conditional independence assumption** -> randomisation occured only conditional on observable characteristics (expected VALUES OF y^1 AND y^0 are equal for treatment and control group for each value of X)
 CIA -> condition strategy satisfies backdoor criterion and is a situation of selection on observables Covariate -> a variable that satisfies the backdoor criterion, and is usually a random variable assigned to individual units prior to treatment (MUST NOT BE a collider)

-To estimate a causal effect, need 1) CIA and 2) probability of treatment to be between 0 and 1 for each strata (notion of common support)
+To estimate a causal effect, need
+1) CIA and
+2) probability of treatment to be between 0 and 1 for each strata (notion of common support)

 Example: Whether or not being in first class made someone more likely to survive Potential confounder: women and children are more likely to be in firs class